 On the other side of the street, an Infowars reporter squared off with a man in a Mexican wrestler mask.
 News broke that more counter-protestors arrived.
 By then I was into my third hour of this coverage and I felt like I was at a screening of The Sorrow and the Pity.
 The audio was cutting in and out.
 Technology can only do so much.
 My ears wouldn’t have been doing this if I had been there.
 Like Pro wrestling, when the referees look the other way, a Proud Boy seemed to have snuck a weapon (foreign object) past the Police while alluding them to creep towards the counter protest side.
 Over caffeination created this melodrama.
 I lost track of how it turned out.
 Tension ratcheted up when the Police declared the gathering a Civil Disturbance.
 The crowd was expected to disburse but one man said, “We’ll go home, when they go home.”
 The gathering devolved into people yelling at the Police.
 One man flipped them off.
 Natio Parkway was open to traffic but the image of a Juggalo looking guy riding through the rally in the back of a U-haul pick-up truck felt out-of-place.

 At this point I began to get ready for a 3pm collage workshop at our local library.
 I took the riot into the bathtub.
 I had the afternoon following the downtown activities but had seen little.
 Much of the coverage focused on looking at the Proud Boys from across the street.
 I didn’t see the Antifa presence until a member was spotted burning a flag.
 There were clowns too.
-They’re presence was mysterious, but a welcomed for its comic relief.
+Their presence was mysterious, but a welcomed comic relief.
 The coverage waned.
 KATU’s feed skittered with views of the ground and people’s shoes.
 I had watched in suspense knowing that something could happen but still missed the Police crack down on counter-protestors who were accused of throwing objects across the street.

 I was happy to have a refuge after my riot binge.
 We met Michael Albert a collage artist, who was traveling the country holding workshops.
 I realized how much I needed an escape from the noise and tension of the downtown gathering.
 Michael was upbeat, talking about his art and the enjoyment of taking time to be creative.
 The hours I spent watching the coverage felt like an aural and visual collage of dream imagery swirling in my mind.
 Gladiator costumes mixed with roaming clowns while a soundtrack of chants, brass instruments and Police announcements created a feeling of underlying chaos that can break at any moment.